2factorauth/2fa.directory/README.md

 ![](screenshot.png)

-## Forking

 ## Local installation

 The website is based on the static site generator [Hugo](https://gohugo.io/).
 To build locally you will need to follow the [installation instructions](https://gohugo.io/installation/) for Hugo.
+[Ruby](https://www.ruby-lang.org/en/documentation/installation/) is also required for some scripts.

+After you've installed Hugo and Ruby, follow these steps to build the site locally:
+* Fetching entries:
+  `ruby generate_entries.rb`
+* Generating regional pages:
+  `ruby generate_regions.rb`
+* Run Hugo locally:
+  `hugo serve`

 ## Contributing

+When contributing changes to this repository, please make sure your IDE follows our [editorconfig](https://editorconfig.org/).

 ## License